brantburnett/couchbasefakeit/README.md

 BUILD INDEX ON default (`#primary`, `Types`)
 ```

+### Creating Indexes with YAML

+Alternatively, you may add YAML files with index definitions under the `/startup/<bucketname>/indexes` folder.
+This operation uses [couchbase-index-manager](https://www.npmjs.com/package/couchbase-index-manager) to create the indexes.
+[See here](https://www.npmjs.com/package/couchbase-index-manager#definition-files) for an explanation of the YAML file format.

 ### Creating Full Text Search Indexes

 To create FTS indexes, add a directory underneath `/startup` with the name of your bucket, and underneath that a `fts` directory.
 Within that, add a json file for each index, with the file name being the index name.
 For example, `/startup/default/fts/my_index.json`.
 Note that names are case sensitive.